Exhibition Text

 In dialogue with:

-DAVRA, Paul Niedermayer, Claudia de la Torre
+Seiichi Furuya, Deva Schubert, Marietta Mavrokordatou, DAVRA, Paul Niedermayer, Claudia de la Torre

-Pongracz gained regional recognition primarily as a documentarian of the actions of the predominantly male protagonists of Viennese Actionism.
-Apart from thesedocumentary projects, however, her own artistic work remained for a long period largely unseen.
+Pongracz gained regional recognition primarily as a documentarian of the actions of the pre-dominantly male protagonists of Viennese Actionism.
+Apart from these documentary projects, however, her own artistic work remained fora long period largely unseen.
 In order to earn a living and secure a certain degree of independence, Pongracz regularly took on assignments for newspapers, magazines and travel guides.
 She did so despite, or perhaps precisely because of, the authorial photographic character of her training, which was influenced both by the artistic self-image of the Subjective Photography movement and by the humanistic orientation of LIFE magazine photography.

 The multi-perspective versatility of Pongracz’s practice is also evident within her individual works.
 Although many of her photographs can be viewed primarily as portraits, they can also be classified as reportage.
 As such Pongracz’s artistic approach deliberately seeks to expand these classic roles and canonical categories of photographic representation.
-Her works are rather based on doubts about institutional authority and the paradigmatic belief that a person can be represented ‘unambiguously’, either institutionally or photographically.
+Her worksare rather based on doubts about institutional authority and the paradigmatic belief that a personcan be represented ‘unambiguously’, either institutionally or photographically.
 Accordingly, she repeatedly focuses her gaze on specific socio-cultural environments, without aiming to establish a fixed identity.
-Instead, identity in her work is made visible and productive not as a closed container, but as a relational structure.
+Instead, identity in her work is made visible and productive not as a closed container, but as a relational network.
 Her photographs also particularly convey the circumstances of their creation: Pongracz understood the act of taking a photograph as a communicative one that extends far beyond the boundaries of the image format into society, psychology and politics.

 Over the course of her career, Pongracz developed her own photographic visual language that decisively addressed these socio-political issues.
 A distinctive feature of her photographs is her preference for transitory moments: instead of capturing striking poses in her images, Pongracz favours moments of change and movement.
 Important aspects of her critical strategy of questioning are cropping, repetition, perspective, and location.
 As an expression of her feministically informed stance, her photographic approach can be described as a media-reflexive translation that examines the conditions of photographic representation in terms of their limits and applicability.

 This is particularly evident in her conceptual series, which reflect on the dispositives of identity and performativity, for example with regard to gender roles in the context of religion and politics.
-These images are influenced by Pongracz‘s own life journey, and later also by questions of mental health and inclusion.
+These images are influenced by Pongracz’s own life journey, and later also by questions of mental health and inclusion.
 They include the 56-part series 8 erweiterte portraits, 1974, whereby each of the eight portraits is comprised of two photographs of the selected women to which are added five images of associated motifs.
 The choices for these associative extensions were made by the subjects themselves, who thus brought their favourite places, family members, objects or activities of individual significance into the picture and appropriated them – filtered through the gaze and apparatus of the photographer.
 The eight women in the series are deliberately not named, but as well-known personalities of the Viennese art scene at the time, they are identifiable.
-With dialogical works such as these, Pongracz programmatically transfers the supposed authorial agency to the women portrayed, thereby subverting the traditional triangular relationship between the camera, the ‘model’, and the photographer, as well as the discursive fixation on women’s social position in the private sphere.
-8 erweiterte portraits, 1974, like Pongracz’s entire oeuvre, is based on an attitude that is consistently intersectional and open to diversity – and thus fundamentally anti-fascist – whose relevance is as great today as it was when they were created.

 Artistic & Managing Director